-Students are not to engage in any activities that might degrade the code of Tae Kwon-Do, the reputation of the Des Moines Traditional Tae Kwon-Do, the Drake Tae Kwon-Do Club, their Instructor, or the reputation of Drake University.
+Students are not to engage in any activities that might degrade the code of Tae Kwon-Do, the reputation of the Des Moines Traditional Tae Kwon-Do, the Drake Tae Kwon-Do Club, or their Instructor.

 Students should have the approval of their Instructor prior to participation in any Tournament competition or Promotional Testing.

 The use of profanity, obscene gestures or actions and unnecessary roughness towards a fellow student is prohibited and may result in suspension or termination of training.

 Execute a bow of courtesy upon meeting a Black Belt or Instructor.
 Students do not have to wait for an Instructor to acknowledge the bow if the Instructor is busy.

 Proper respect should be displayed to all persons holding a higher belt rank than yourself.